 Parents are responsible for ensuring that their children receive a suitable education.
 While most parents aim to do this by sending their children to school, some parents choose to educate their children at home.

-In Suffolk we respect this right of parents.
+In Suffolk, we respect this right of parents.
 Our aim is to work constructively with parents to help them promote their children's learning and development.
-We week to establish relationships with parents that are based on mutual understanding and respect.
+We seek to establish relationships with parents that are based on mutual understanding and respect.

 Find out more

-Further information, including FAQs and Suffolk’s procedures and approach to Elective Home Education, can be found on the Suffolk Local Offer website which is part of InfoLink.
+Find further information on the Suffolk Local Offer website which is part of Suffolk InfoLink.